ArchieGoodwin/Summarly_OSS/README.md

 # Summarly

-Summarly is a powerful iOS app built with Swift and SwiftUI that allows you to load web articles or PDFs, analyze the content, prepare summaries, and engage in Q/A sessions with the content.
+Summarly is an iOS app built with Swift and SwiftUI that allows you to load web articles or PDFs, analyze the content, prepare summaries, and engage in Q/A sessions with the content.
 The app leverages Pinecone, a vector database, for its memory feature to provide a seamless user experience.

 ## Features